pydap/pydap/docs/developer_handlers.rst

 Handlers
 --------

-Now that we saw the Pydap data model we can understand handlers: handlers are simply classes that convert data into the Pydap data model.
+Now that we saw the pydap data model we can understand handlers: handlers are simply classes that convert data into the pydap data model.
 The NetCDF handler, for example, reads a NetCDF file and builds a ``DatasetType`` object.
-The SQL handler reads a file describing the variables and maps them to a given table on a relational database.
-Pydap uses `entry points <http://peak.telecommunity.com/DevCenter/setuptools#dynamic-discovery-of-services-and-plugins>`_ in order to find handlers that are installed in the system.
-This means that handlers can be developed and installed separately from Pydap.
+The SQL handler reads a file describing the variables and maps them to a given table on a relational database. pydap uses `entry points <http://peak.telecommunity.com/DevCenter/setuptools#dynamic-discovery-of-services-and-plugins>`_ in order to find handlers that are installed in the system.
+This means that handlers can be developed and installed separately from pydap.
 Handlers are mapped to files by a regular expression that usually matches the extension of the file.

 Here is the minimal configuration for a handler that serves ``.npz`` files from Numpy: